christc4/websites-2024/avsbq.org/blog/offloading_parenting.md

 ## What is offloading?

-Offloading, in the context of parenting, is shulking your duties onto someone else.
-The closest equivalent to this word, in day-to-day exchange I guess is outsourcing - where you move internal operatoins to a third party.
-At its most basic, you can think of offloading as.
-This can be packaged with ignorance,
+Offloading, in the context of parenting, is shulking your fatherly/motherly duties onto someone else.
+The closest equivalent to this word, in day-to-day exchange I guess is &apos;outsourcing&apos;

-## What isn't offloading?

-You'd be right to point out, not everyone is a physicist, would I be offloading my parental duties by hiring a Physics tutor to teach my child?
-This pressumes many false things about...

-I have to be a bit careful what I say now&hellip; I see this a lot in cultures that have a high emphasis on going to university and disregard self-employment or careers in trades/arts.
-Whereas in rural tight-knit community, traditions, techniques are passed orally.
+> _where you move internal operations to a third party_

+At its most basic, think of offloading as passing on the parental torch - be it basic father/son, mother/daughter interactions, heart-to-heart talks to things like the &apos;birds and the bees&apos;.

 ## Some scenarios